AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

     return new MyCustomTokenStore();
 }
 ```

-Causing the defined bean to be used as default Token Store for all processors,
-or inject the `EventProcessingConfigurer`, which allows more fine-grained customization:
+Alternatively, inject the `EventProcessingConfigurer`, which allows more fine-grained customization:

 ```java
 @Autowired